codecop/Luke/README.md

 *This is an unofficial fork from [SVN@Google Code/SF](https://code.google.com/p/luke/).
 I tried to upgrade Luke to the latest version of Lucene (4.10.2).
-Things do not look to good ;-) Maybe you can help?*
+Things do not look too good ;-) Maybe you can help?*

 # Luke
 Lucene Index Toolbox